dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 .. figure:: images/pwiz2.png
    :align: center

-   The New Project wizard’s second page.
+   The New Project wizard's second page.

 When naming projects, remember that Open Dylan uses the name given to a project as a basis for naming some of the files that make up the